j-guyon/CommandSchedulerBundle/Resources/doc/index.md

 ### 1 - Download the bundle
 We will using the standard Symfony2 method here (composer).

-Add `"jmose/command-scheduler-bundle": "dev-master"` in your composer.json:
+Add the bundle and dependencies in  your `composer.json`:

 ```js
 {